robertnurnberg/grobtrack/Readme.md

 of cdb's PV leafs, and the positions 6 and 12 plies from the end of the PVs, to monitor cdb's progress in exploring and evaluating 1. g4 (and the other four moves).
-These evaluations are performed daily for the newly aquired polling data, using e.g. the command `stockfish bench 1024 16 30 g4.epd depth NNUE` for the new PV leafs in `g4.poll`, and then stored in [`g4.wdl`](wdl/g4.wdl).
+These evaluations are performed daily for the newly aquired polling data, using e.g. the command `stockfish bench 1024 16 30 g4.epd depth` for the new PV leafs in `g4.poll`, and then stored in [`g4.wdl`](wdl/g4.wdl).
 The order of the data in `g4.wdl`, and the associated PVs found by Stockfish in [`g4_sfpvs.epd`](wdl/g4_sfpvs.epd),